radovskyb/watcher/cmd/watcher/README.md

 ```
 In this example, `watcher` will ignore dot files and folders and won't watch any of the specified folders recursively.
 It will also run the script `./myscript` anytime an event occurs while watching `main.go` or any files or folders in the previous directory (`../`).

-Here is anexample using the `-pipe` flag with the `-cmd` flag which will send the event's info to a python script when changes are detected.
+Using the `-pipe` and `-cmd` flags together will send the event's info to the command's stdin when changes are detected.

 1. Create a file calling `script.py` with this as it's contents:
 ```python